 Self-help: The plunger is your weapon of choice.
 The most effective plungers shoot jets of water to clear the drainpipe.
 Many have anti-microbial coatings as well.
-Next in your arsenal is the inexpensive hand-powered drain auger.
-It’s an unpleasant experience, but the hand auger reaches far down the toilet’s drainpipe to break-up or retrieve things that are blocking the pipe, such as kids’ toys, sunglasses and even mobile phones!
-We recommend calling us before you decide to use this device, as you may end up damaging your drain pipes.
+An inexpensive hand-powered drain auger can also help.
+It’s an unpleasant experience, but the hand auger reaches far down the toilet’s drainpipe to break up or retrieve things that are blocking the pipe, such as kids’ toys, sunglasses and even mobile phones!
+We recommend calling us before you decide to use this device, as you may end up damaging your drainpipes.

-If you are constantly plagued with clogged or slow drains, have a FlowFix plumber inspect your plumbing.
+If clogged or slow drains are a constant plague for you, have a FlowFix plumber inspect your plumbing.
+Dealing with blocked drains is what we’re really good at.
 We will determine if the drain line was properly designed and installed.
 Both drainpipe venting (the vent pipe opening is on your roof) and the drainage slope affect how well drains work.
 The underground pipes may have shifted and broken as a result of one of these not working properly.